 as a hint to the client.
 Compressed responses make a lot of sense when either

-static resources are sent (that were compressed at a previous moment in time)
+static resources are sent (that were compressed previously) or even in

-or even in run-time when there's more CPU power available than bandwidth.
+run-time when there's more CPU power available than bandwidth.
+Sending a much

 You can ask curl to both ask for compressed content and automatically and